 In time my interest outgrew Bulgaria alone, and I began visiting other formerly communist countries to see how monuments looked there.
 I have been on these monument-hunting trips in almost twenty post-communist countries now, and the list is still growing.

 What are some of your favorite communist sites?

-That’s not an easy question to answer because the feelings I have for a lot of these places don’t translate well into concepts like ‘favourite.’
-I find the Jasenovac Memorial Park in Croatia particularly fascinating, for example – both for its monumentation, and its historical significance – but having been built on the site of a former concentration camp where many thousands of Serbs, Jews and Roma were tortured and killed, the word ‘favourite’ doesn’t sit particularly well with me.
+That’s not an easy question to answer because the feelings I have for a lot of these places don’t translate well into concepts like ‘favorite.’
+I find the Jasenovac Memorial Park in Croatia particularly fascinating, for example – both for its monumentation, and its historical significance – but having been built on the site of a former concentration camp where many thousands of Serbs, Jews, and Roma were tortured and murdered, the word ‘favorite’ doesn’t sit particularly well with me.

 In that place, the (Yugoslav) communists were commemorating the victims of Nazi atrocities.
 But there are other sites I have visited, and which I felt were deeply significant, where the Communists themselves had been guilty of atrocity.
 It’s not enjoyment that I seek when I visit these places, and so I struggle with words such as ‘like’ or ‘favourite.’

 One of the monuments I most feel drawn to return to is the Monument to the Founders of the Bulgarian State, in Shumen, Bulgaria.
 It’s a colossal structure built by the Bulgarian Communist Party, and it’s quite incredible in design.
 However, while it conforms perfectly to what we might stylistically think of as communist monumental architecture, the place is decorated with mosaic designs of Orthodox priests and ancient Bulgarian khans.
 Many people refer to it as a ‘communist monument,’ but really, the message it offers is actually quite anti-communistic.